ittuann/obsidian-gpt-liteinquirer-plugin/README.md

 You need to first set your own OpenAI API key in the Plugin Settings , so that the plugin can work properly.

 1. Generate an OpenAI API key on the official website.
 [Click here](https://beta.openai.com/account/api-keys)
-2. In Obsidian, go to `Settings`, click `Community Plugins` in the left menu , and enable `Lightweight ChatGPT Plugin` in the Installed Plugins.
+2. In Obsidian, go to `Settings`, click `Community Plugins` in the left menu , and enable `GPT-LiteInquirer` in the Installed Plugins.
 3. Click the gear icon to enter the plugin settings.
-Then enter your API key in the `OpenAI API Key` field.
+Then enter your API key in the `OpenAI API Key` field and then you're done! 🎉

 To download Obsidian: [Click here](https://www.obsidian.md/)